mainIine/foe-helper-docs/en/guide/github.md

 We then check the content and approve the text.
 We also reserve the right to change, delete or completely reject texts.

 Many thanks in advance for your help!

+{% hint style="success" %}
+If your language is missing, simply create it like the existing structures.
+{% endhint %}